 Figure 1.
 There Have Been Nine Recessions Since 1957, About Every Seven Years

-- There is a mountain of Junk Debt andinflated economic activity as a result of Low Interest Rates; Rising interest rates put this at risk of Rolling Over.
-We think Interest Rates have been too low for too long with a variety of wicked consequences out there as a result.
-There is supposedly lots of Junk Debt that is mis-priced relative to its level of true economic risk.
-There has been much growth insales of capital equipment, rental cars, distribution warehouses and so on due to very low interest rates.
-How many cars did Ford sell because of fleet upgrades that are not sustainable, and due to credit again being extended to those that do not warrant getting credit?
+- There is a mountain of Junk Debt and inflated economic activity as a result of Low-Interest Rates; Rising interest rates put this at risk of Rolling Over.
+We think Interest Rates have been too low for too long, with a variety of wicked consequences out there as a result.
+There is supposedly lots of Junk Debt that are mispriced relative to its level of true economic risk.
+There has been much growth in sales of capital equipment, rental cars, distribution warehouses, and so on due to very low-interest rates.
+How many cars did Ford sell because of fleet upgrades that are not sustainable and due to credit again being extended to those that do not warrant getting credit?
 What will Ford’s sales comparisons look like in 2017-2018 as a result of this unsustainable consumption?
 As interest rates rise, this all becomes a bigger risk, and we could see some company bankruptcies among firms with too much leverage that are not widely expected today.

-- A slowing economy is tied to aging population demographics and a slowing birth rates.
+- A slowing economy is tied to aging population demographics and slowing birth rates.
 Much empirical evidence exists that any economy’s growth is closely tied to demographic trends and population birth rates as aging members of society participate less in the workforce.
-With the US seeing a much higher proportion of aging Baby Boomers, and a decades long decline in birth rates, it is likely that sluggish trends could continue versus the pace of growth seen in the 1950s-1970s.
+With the US seeing a much higher proportion of aging Baby Boomers and a decades-long decline in birth rates, it is likely that sluggish trends could continue versus the pace of growth seen in the 1950s-1970s.
 See Figure 2 for more detail here.
-Can Trump’s policies trump these over-arching principals?
+Can Trump’s policies trump these over-arching principles?
 Only time will tell.
 Other countries with significant challenges here include Japan, Italy, Germany, and China, among others.

 We are Risk-Protecting our Projects Through Cycles